 Beer Doughnuts with IPA Lemon Curd

-Don’t invite me to dinner if you’re looking for normal dinner conversation, it always get’s weird.
+Don’t invite me to dinner if you’re looking for a normal dinner conversation, it always gets weird.

-I brought my sister to the Elysian press dinner and we ended up telling the story of the time we accidentally killed a 300-pound pig.
+I brought my sister with me to a press dinner and we ended up telling the story of the time we accidentally killed a 300-pound pig.
 It was well after my parents moved us from a little California beach town to the middle-of-nowhere-Eastern-Washington to play farm with pigs and an alfalfa field.

 It was late summer and we were boy-crazy-middle-school girls who spent the lazy summer afternoon avoiding the heat and trying to convince our boyfriends to have their moms drive them ALL the way out to the farm.
-Her’s obliged, my didn’t.
-About the time that her 8th-grade boyfriend wandered through the door, looking like a Doogie Howser era Neil Patrick Harris, we heard an angry-grown-up-scream from the backyard.
+Her’s obliged, mine didn’t.
+About the time that her 8th-grade boyfriend wandered through the door, looking like a young Neil Patrick Harris, we heard an angry-grown-up-scream from the backyard.

 I say this all to tell you that if you want to have a normal dinner party, with normal conversation, I’m not the guest you should invite.
 But if you want dead pig stories and doughnuts, I’m your girl.
 I’ll even bring beer.